 Posted by Joelle Colosi on Fri, Nov 30, 2012 @ 09:55 AM

-If you are going through the annual marketing planning process and realize that you have not completely gone through the process of analyzing your firm’s position in the marketplace, it may be time to begin situational analysis.
+If you are going through the annual marketing planning process and realize that you have not completely analyzed your firm’s position in the marketplace, it may be time to begin situational analysis.
 Situational analysis is the process of evaluating the firm’s situation as a whole and by market sector.
-The intent is to develop a sharpened marketing strategy which includes: understanding where the firm is today; envisioning where firm wants to go; and determining how the firm is going to get to where it wants to go.
-This process requires a keen sense of the firm’s strengths, weaknesses, opportunities and threats (SWOT).
+The intent is to develop a sharpened marketing strategy which includes: understanding where the firm is today, envisioning where it wants to go, and determining how it will get to where it wants to go.
+This process requires a keen sense of the firm’s strengths, weaknesses, opportunities, and threats (SWOT).

 Topics: Marketing Strategy, competitive analysis, marketing plan